 Gee’s work has shown internationally, most recently at NRW Forum, Germany (2018), Lydgalleriet, Norway (2018), Digifest Toronto, Canada (2018), Trinity Square Video, Toronto, Canada (2017), and MediaLive Festival at the Boulder Museum of Contemporary Art, USA (2017).
 She has collaborated with artists and composers such as Hamilton Children’s Choir, Stelarc, Andrea Young, and neurophysiologist Vaughan Macefield.

 Gee was Assistant Professor in the department of Communication Studies at Concordia University from 2015-2017, teaching in areas of sound production, gender and technology, and sound studies.
-Gee is currently leading a research group in the Department of Chemical and Biological Engineering at University of Maine on the topic of creative open-source biosensor development.

-Gee has published work in Leonardo Music (2013) as well as eContact!
+Gee has published academic work in Leonardo Music (2013) as well as eContact!
 Journal of Canadian electroacoustic community (2010).
 Gee is also the creator of futurefemmes, an online blog archived by Cornell University featuring interviews, showcased work and links to relevant articles on the topic of women working in technological culture.

 Gee has received awards from the Canada Council for the Arts, and the Conseil des arts et lettres du Québec, as well as support from the Conseil des Arts de Montreal, the Social Sciences and Humanities Research Council of Canada, and the Saskatchewan Arts Board.
 She is grateful for their continued support of the arts.